July 6, 2018

 Dear FWA Colleagues,

-I am thrilled and honored to take the reigns as President of the FWA.
+I am thrilled and honored to take the reins as President of the FWA.
 It is a privilege for me to step into this role at such a critical time for women in finance.

 I follow in the footsteps of an incredible group of women who have served in this position — Stacy Musi, Anne Izzillo, Susan Harper, Kim Weinrick, Maureen Adolf, and Katrin Dambrot — and am fortunate to have served on their boards.
 Each has brought their own exceptional and varied talents to make the FWA the dynamic organization it is today.

 A little about me: I have spent most of my career as a lawyer in the financial services sector, leading corporate government relations and public policy teams on the federal, state, and international levels.
 This work involved advocating and leading strategies that served financial businesses, employees, and customers.
 It also provided an external view of our industry that engendered a deep appreciation for the progress we’ve made advancing cultural and workplace environments.